machinelabs/machinelabs/.github/PULL_REQUEST_TEMPLATE/Improvement.md

 ---
-name: 🎉 Feature Request
+name: ⚙ Improvement
-about: You have a neat idea that should be implemented? 🎩
+about: You have some improvement to make machinelabs better? 🎁
 ---

-### Feature Request
+### Improvement

 <!-- Fill in the relevant information below to help triage your issue. -->